Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the Lakshadweep islands.

 Our last morning, we went snorkeling in a smal shipwreck swarming with fish.

-Shipwreck snorkeling done, we were taken to see the turtles that tend to swim around in the lagoon.
+Shipwreck snorkeling done, they took us to see the turtles that tend to swim around in the lagoon.
 Sadly, we couldn’t see too much detail from the boat.
 But we did realize that turtles are incredibly fast when in the water, despite their size!
-Mostly, though we spotted close to 20, we only really caught glimpses of each before they darted away.
+Though we spotted close to 20, we only really caught glimpses of each before they darted away.
 At one point, one of the boatmen startled us by suddenly diving overboard.
 He resurfaced holding a turtle that was at least three feet long!
 We quickly got him to let it go, though, because it was obviously in distress.
 It disappeared immediately.

 …and ice cream sunsets

 That evening, we went back to the spot we had chosen the previous day.
-This time, we were armed with camera, towel and a change of clothes.
-The water was everything we were expecting, but we were disturbed by little rafts of dead seaweed that constantly floated by.
-When the sun was close to setting, we suddenly realized that the haze that had earlier always been on the horizon was gone that day.
-We scrambled madly for the camera.
+This time, we’d armed ourselves with a camera, towel and a change of clothes.
+The water was everything we were expecting, but little rafts of dead seaweed constantly floated by, which was a little disturbing.
+Just before sunset, we suddenly realized that there wasn’t any of the usual the usual haze on the horizon, and scrambled madly for the camera.
 What followed was the most spectacular sunset we had ever seen!
 The crystal-clear sun melted into the sea like a scoop of glowing orange ice-cream!